jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 1 - Overview/5-types-of-sufficient-techniques.md

 ## Approaching These Techniques

 - For the majority of sufficient techniques, you'll only ever rely on HTML, CSS, and Clientside Scripting techniques
-- When websites become more complex, ARIA will be come a technique that will be begin to be used more
+- When websites become more complex, ARIA will become a technique that will be begin to be used more

 ## Summary